jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 34 Currency of practising certificates
 (1) A practising certificate is in force for a period decided by the Board (generally or in any particular case).
-(2) The period must be stated in the certificate, and must be— (a) No longer than 4 months from the day the certificate is issued, in the case of an interim practising certificate; and (b) No longer than 1 year from the day the certificate is issued, in any other case.
+(2) The period must be stated in the certificate, and must be— (a) no longer than 4 months from the day the certificate is issued, in the case of an interim practising certificate; and (b) no longer than 1 year from the day the certificate is issued, in any other case.
 (3) If the holder of a practising certificate ceases to be a registered social worker, the certificate is cancelled.

 ### 35 Conditions on practising certificates